cashmusic/platform/interfaces/admin/components/text/en/help/paypal.md

 To set up PayPal select the **PayPal** button.
 You'll be prompted for your PayPal business account email address.
 Once you're entered it, click **Add The Connection**, and you're all set!

 To add Stripe simply select the **Stripe** button under Connections.
-If you do not yet have a Stripe account you can set one up as you make the connection.
-Stripe allows you to take credit cards on your site directly.
+It will push you to their site to log in.
+If you do not yet have a Stripe account you can set one up there.
+Stripe will allow you to take credit cards on your site directly.